dmauser/PrivateLink/DNS-Integration-Overview/README.md

 Examples:
-1) Azure Storage Account name gbbstg1 for blob will get the following result: nslookup gbbstg1.blob.core.windows.net
+1) Azure Storage Account name gbbstg1 for blob will get the following result:

+nslookup gbbstg1.blob.core.windows.net

 2) Azure SQL Database named sql123 will get the following result: nslookup sql123.database.windows.net

 Therefore, the main goal when you expose a Azure resource (either PaaS or your own Service) via PrivateLink is to get the same exact target name but in this case resolved to private IP address.
-For the examples above, when they are exposed via Private Link and internal clients (either on Azure Private Networ or On-Premises) they will resolve PaaS name and get its private IP address.
+For the examples above, when they are exposed via Private Link and internal clients (either on Azure Private Network or On-Premises) they will resolve PaaS name and get its private IP address.

 Examples:
 1) Internal Name resolution with Private Linkd

 ## 3. Azure Virtual Network DNS integration

 Azure Private DNS is the best solution to integrate Private Link/Endpoint to be consumed properly.
 That allows customers to expand Private Endpoint get resolved properly in a global way.
 Azure Private DNS is global resource and allows Virtual Networks of any region to be linked to it (up to 1000 Virtual Networks can be linked).
-That will allow any Azure resources such as Azure Virtual Machines to proper resolve the private IP of exposed PaaS resousource over Private Link/Endpoint.
+That will allow any Azure resources such as Azure Virtual Machines to proper resolve the private IP of exposed PaaS resource over Private Link/Endpoint.

 Customers who are levering Azure Provided DNS server (168.63.129.16) on their Virtual Network will be able to resolve all Private Endpoint resources without any extra configuration needed.